 Training is tailored to meet the needs of the Division, individuals, trade and professional groups and station communities.
 Training requirements for individual Expeditioners will vary according to their position and the roles they will undertake, the station they are travelling to and previous experience.

 It is a mandatory requirement for everyone travelling to Antarctica with the AAD for longer than 14 days (including travel time) to undertake formal predeparture training.
-This is conducted in Hobart over 2-3 days prior departure and the training schedule for the 2013 / 2014 season will be finalised and posted here in mid-2013, after the Shipping and Air Schedules for the season have been approved.
+This is conducted in Hobart over 2-3 days prior to departure.

 Each expeditioner will be advised by email of the details of the predeparture training they are required to attend and they must make themselves available to attend.